 They investigate reports of both:

-- soft fraud – which is inflating the losses of an otherwise legitimate claim, like double-billing or over-billing.
+- Soft fraud – which is inflating the losses of an otherwise legitimate claim, like double-billing or over-billing.

 Here at Colorado Legal Defense Group, we have represented literally thousands of people charged with fraud, including insurance fraud.
 In our experience, the following three defenses have proven very effective with prosecutors, judges, and juries.

-In these cases, we would argue that you simply made a mistake or were being careless.
+In these cases, we would argue that you made a mistake or were being careless.
 Accidents and oversights on an insurance application are not criminal.
 As long as there is reasonable doubt, you may have to return any money you wrongfully received, but criminal charges cannot stand.

-The Fourth Amendment requires police officers to get a valid search warrant or else have a valid reason to search without a warrant.
+The Fourth Amendment requires police officers to get a search warrant or else have a valid reason to search without a warrant.
 However, we frequently see police violating Constitutional protocols when gathering evidence.

 If the officers in your case may have conducted an unlawful search and seizure, then we would ask the judge to suppress any unlawfully obtained evidence.
 If the judge agrees, the D.A. may be left with too little proof to convict you.

-Yes, insurance fraud convictions may be sealed from your criminal record.
+Insurance fraud convictions may be sealed from your criminal record.
 The waiting period is

-- three years after the case ends for felonies and class 1 misdemeanors, and
+- Three years after the case ends for felonies and class 1 misdemeanors, and

-- two years after the case ends for class 2 misdemeanors.
+- Two years after the case ends for class 2 misdemeanors.

-- If the charge gets dismissed, you may immediately petition for a seal.4
+If your charge gets dismissed, you may immediately petition for a seal.4 Learn how to seal Colorado criminal records.

 Colorado insurance fraud is arguably a crime involving moral turpitude.
 In some cases, it may be an aggravated felony.
 Therefore, non-citizens convicted of it might be deported.5